THE INTERNATIONAL AWARD FOR YOUNG PEOPLE NIGERIA SUPPORTS THE NEXT GENERATION TO FIND THEIR PURPOSE, PASSION AND PLACE IN THE WORLD.

 Being a Licensed Operator means that you are forming a partnership with the largest pursuit of youth development in the world – The International Award for Young People.

-- The structure often compliments programs and activities schools and various groups already offer to young people and provides a way of recognizing these efforts and at the same time without consuming resources.
+The structure often compliments programs and activities schools and various groups already offer to young people and provides a way of recognizing these efforts and at the same time without consuming resources.

-- There are officers and volunteers, offering local support and assistance where possible, so no Licensed Operator is left isolated.
+There are officers and volunteers, offering local support and assistance where possible, so no Licensed Operator is left isolated.

 You will be able to connect with our international network and open up opportunities for professional development and the exchange of information

 As a volunteer, the opportunity to enhance the lives of young people is endless.
-If you sign up your group/organization to become an Award Unit, you might decide to become the Award Leader

-NB: It is the responsibility of the Award Unit that relevant child protection requirements are observed for each adult who may work unsupervised with an Award Participant under the age of 18 years.
+NB: It is the responsibility of the Award Centre to ensure that relevant child protection requirements are observed for each adult who may work unsupervised with an Award Participant under the age of 18 years.